jameslaydigital/simple-vm/docs/asm.md

 ####Multitasking

-Multitasking is not currently implemented, but I am working out a couple ways to introduce this feature gently enough so that people who are using this project as a learning resource can make sense of basic multitasking functionality.
+Multitasking is not currently implemented, but I am working on a model.

 CONCLUSION
 ==========

 This basic assembly language should be useful for writing some basic programs for the simple-vm.
-Features to be expected are "labels", "variables", and macros that will allow the user to add data constants, such as const strings, to the file.
+Please post feature requests, questions, and bug-reports to the project's github at https://github.com/jameslaydigital/simple-vm/.